 Though Mister Ed was officially credited as "himself," it was B-movie cowboy star Allan "Rocky" Lane who voice throughout the iconic television series.
 The job of producing Ed's singing voice, however, was given to Sheldon Allman.

 Trivia Facts About Mister Ed The Talking Horse

 Many more secrets abound with this iconic black-and-white TV show:

-- George Burns produced the pilot episode.
+- George Burns produced the show's pilot episode.

-What we do know is that the death happened under the radar, allowing the public to believe that another horse, who later died in 1979, was the original Mr. Ed.
+Unbeknownst to fans, Bamboo Harvester died a couple years after the show's series end, though recounts of his death vary.
+What we do know is that the death happened under the radar, allowing the public to believe that another horse, who later died in 1979, was the original Mister Ed.
 In fact, this horse was only used for publicity photo shoots following the closing of the show.